jarrettmeyer/jarrettmeyer.github.io/_posts/2017-06-15-writing-an-ssis-custom-task.md

 Here, we'll show a very simple example.
 One of the first issues that I ran into with SSIS is creating timestamp-based directories for moving files around.
 Yes, this is possible out of the box, but it also seems to be quite clumsy.

 To do this the traditional way, create two variables in SSIS.
 We will call them `Timestamp` and `SanitizedTimestamp`.
-Build them as follows.
+Define them as follows.

 ```
 @[User::Timestamp] = (DT_WSTR, 30) (DT_DBTIMESTAMP) GETUTCDATE()
 @[User::SanitizedTimestamp] = REPLACE(REPLACE(REPLACE(REPLACE(LEFT(@[User::Timestamp], 23), ":", ""), ".", ""), "-", ""), " ", "")
 ```

-Can you see why I think this is so ugly? *Is supporting a regular expression replace really so difficult?*
+Can you see why I think this is so ugly?
+Do we really need four `REPLACE` functions? *Is supporting a regular expression replace really so difficult?*

 Instead, I would much rather just drop a task onto my workflow.